steveri/easysteps/easysteps-alt/README.md

     ...
 ```

-Easysteps combines all these steps in a single place in the script, e.g.
+Easysteps-alt combines all these steps in a single place in the script, e.g.
 ```
     # Adding default nodes AFTER: